Why Can't I Lighten My Hair?

-For example: You have been Colouring your Hair Chocolate Brown for awhile and now want to Lighten your Hair to a Light Ash Blonde.
-So you apply the Blonde over your Chocolate Coloured Hair and Natural regrowth, to end up with Blonde or lightened roots and a Toned Chocolate Brunette ends that haven't Lightened.
+You’re currently a Chocolate Brown and you want to Lighten your Hair to a Light Ash Blonde.
+So you apply the Light Ash Blonde over your Chocolate Coloured Hair and Natural regrowth, to end up with Lightened Regrowth and Toned Chocolate Brunette ends that haven't Lightened.

 This is one of the most common at home Hair Colouring disasters, that commonly leads to an expensive trip to the salon.

-Do you want to go back to your Natural Colour?
+I want to go back to my Natural Hair Colour.

-Use Colour Remover, to remove your current Colour and your Colour Build Up.
-Once removed, you will reach a warmer version of your Natural Colour.
-This is from previous Developers you have used.
-Try the Toner Kit 48 hours after the last Colour Remover, to help Tone down the warmth and leave you with your lighter, Natural Colour.
+Use Colour Remover to completely remove your current Hair Colour (and Colour Build Up if you have it).
+Once removed, you will reach a warmer version of your Natural Colour thanks to the previous Developers you have used.
+Try the Toner Kit 48 hours after your last Colour Remover process to help Tone down your left over Warmth.

-Do you want to remove it and start again?
+I want to remove it all and start again.

-Do you want a big change and clean all your pigment out?
+I want a big change and Colour clean out.